benbalter/benbalter.github.com/_posts/2021-03-21-n-things-a-technicalp-program-manager-does.md

 ### Conclusion

-Over the past few months I've greatly enjoyed the opportunity to grow and learn from my peers, many of whom bring years of experience and formal training to the role.
-As I oriented myself to the new role, I found that there was a lot out there describing what role a program manager plays within the larger organization, but it was hard to get a sense for what a program manager’s typical day looked like or what skills I should be focusing on day-to-day to bring value to my team.
-Here's the more-tactical list I wish I had as I was first stepping into the role, and I hope it helps others do the same.
+Over the past few months I've greatly enjoyed the opportunity to grow and learn from my peers, many of whom bring years of experience and formal training to the new-to-me role.
+As I first began settling in, I struggle to get a sense of what a program manager’s typical day looked like or what skills I should be focusing on day-to-day to bring value to my team.
+Here's the list I wish I had as I was first stepping into the role, and I hope it helps others do the same.

 [^1]: As much as I might like them to be, human-to-human requests, are unlike server-to-server requests.
 A properly authenticated request from a never-before-seen client is less likely to be fulfilled, or fulfilled in a timely manner even if its facially valid.